-- 1. Complete the entire degree seeking application for traditional undergraduate admission. - 2.
-Submit the free online application. - 3.
+- 1. Complete the free online degree-seeking application for traditional undergraduate admission. - 2.
 Request that official transcripts from all colleges and universities attended be sent directly to Trevecca, including courses taken as dual enrollment.
 If you are currently enrolled in your first term at an institution, a "Letter of Good Standing" or "Enrollment Certification Letter" should be submitted in lieu of a transcript.
-(An applicant who fails to acknowledge attendance in any college or university where he/she has been previously registered may be subject to dismissal from Trevecca Nazarene University.) - Provide the Transfer Recommendation Form to the dean of students from the college or university most recently attended and have the reference send the form directly to Trevecca Nazarene University. - 5.
-Transfer applicants who have earned fewer than 30 transferable semester hours of credit from a regionally accredited institution after their official high school graduation date at the time of application must request that an official high
+(An applicant who fails to acknowledge attendance in any college or university where he/she has been previously registered may be subject to dismissal from Trevecca Nazarene University.) - 3.
+Provide the Transfer Recommendation Form to the dean of students from the college or university most recently attended and have the reference send the form directly to Trevecca Nazarene University. - 4.
+Transfer students who have not earned or passed a collegelevel mathematics and/or English composition course at

-- school transcript and official scores from ACT/SAT be sent directly to Trevecca.
-Transfer students who have not earned or passed a college-level mathematics and/or English composition course at another institution should submit official ACT/SAT scores for placement at Trevecca.
+- another institution should submit official ACT/SAT scores for placement at Trevecca.
 ACT superscoring will be accepted for scholarships and course placement only.
 Admission will be based on ACT composite scores or SAT total scores.
-If scores are not available, placement testing will be required through the Office of Academic Services. - Applicants with college-level course work from foreign institutions must have their transcripts evaluated by a credential evaluation service such as World Education Services, www.wes.org.

-Not including credit from CLEP, IB, AP exams, institutional credit by examination, remedial or developmental course work, or non-academic orientation course.
+If scores are not available, placement testing will be required through the Office of Academic Services. - Applicants with college-level course work from foreign institutions must have their transcripts evaluated by a credential evaluation service such as World Education Services, www.wes.org. - Not including credit from CLEP, IB, AP exams, institutional credit by examination, remedial or developmental course work, or non-academic orientation course. - All applicants who will not turn 18 before the end of their first semester as an enrolled student with the University, must complete an interview with the Admissions Committee.
+This is a requirement for the admission of minors.